Dominance and Dog Behaviour

 Patricia McConnell PhD the author of an excellent book “The Other End of The Leash” states."In some training and behavioural circles, all talk of dominance is classed as politically incorrect, and that these people are ardently opposed to anyone using the word in the context of dogs."

 She goes on to say, that at a professional seminar the word became so loaded that Wayne Hunthausen and herself started to call it “the concept formerly referred to as dominance” complete with its own Prince type icon.
 How we can dismiss the fact that both dogs and ourselves are derived from animals that live in a controlled and carefully organised social system, and that within that system there are leaders and there are followers.

 Rank and Position: Status is important to dogs, in fact, position and rank are vital to most mammals that live in a social system or packs.

 I will accept that dogs do not pack up to live and hunt the same as wolves.

-I have four dogs at present, they have distinct personalities and a clear pecking order within their own little pack.
+I have five dogs at present, they have distinct personalities and clear pecking orders within their own little pack.

 I am also to some extent included in that pack but not as an Alpha that would be impossible.
 I make sure that I control the situation by laying down guidelines and rules and I control resources; does that make me dominant or submissive or neither to my dogs?

-Beagles to some extent fall into this category as do Otter hounds and Harriers.
-But are they packing up for the joy of the chase, rather than need to survive and procreate?
+Beagles to some extent fall into this category as do Otterhounds and Harriers.
+But are they packing up for the joy of the chase, rather than the need to survive and procreate?

 On that basis and study alone it has been suggested that domestic dogs do not form a pack with their own kind, and certainly do not do so with humans.
 I would certainly agree with that last statement.